-Scientists estimate that hundreds of thousands of sea turtles are captured around the world by longline hooks every year.
+Scientists estimate that thousands of sea turtles are captured around the world by longline hooks every year.
 Many of these animals die from drowning or from their injuries after release.
 Most longline fishing occurs in the open ocean (pelagic longlining) in the top 975 feet of water but in some areas, such as the Gulf of Mexico, fishermen also set longlines on the ocean floor (bottom longlining).

 Species Affected: All sea turtles are affected by commercial fisheries, but loggerheads and leatherbacks are at greatest risk from longline fisheries because of their feeding habits.

 * Become a conscientious consumer and make ocean-friendly seafood choices with guidance from Seafood Watch at the Monterey Bay Aquarium, the only sustainable seafood site we recommend;

 * As you learn about this issue, spread the word to family and friends;